GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-0-overview.md

 # Overview

-As many may know or not know, there's a few choices in terms of what to use for graphics, such as OpenGL, Vulkan, Metal and what is commonly known as "DirectX".
-However in word of mouth DirectX usually refers to Direct3D, which is one of the many API's that DirectX has, as it is less known that DirectX is more than just graphics, it is:
+As you may or may not know, there's a few choices in terms of what you can use for rendering, such as OpenGL, Vulkan, Metal, and what is commonly known as "DirectX".
+However, in word of mouth DirectX usually refers to Direct3D, which is one of the many API's that DirectX has.
+In fact DirectX provides tooling and libraries for more aspects of game development, including:

 - **Audio**
 - **Fonts**
 - **Input**
 - **Graphics**

-And _other things_ more or less targeted at stuff one needs for game development.

-The goal of LearnD3D11 is as one might guess is the targeted explanation and showcase of Direct3D11 or as one generally refers to it: "DirectX 11".
+The goal of LearnD3D11 is, as one might guess, the targeted explanation and showcase of Direct3D11 within C++, or as one generally refers to it: "DirectX 11".
+This guide does _NOT_ cover DirectX 12, the newer version of the API, as it is very low level and will usually require a good understanding of the GPU and how it works.
+We will cover concepts and some techniques used in graphics programming, and we do not expect you to have any prerequisites in this field.
+It is, however, not a guide covering C++ or programming in general; we expect at least the ability and understanding to write object-oriented programs in C++.

-During each step we'll provide a project for you to follow along as we explain each individual thing needed to get some graphics on your own screen.
+During each step we'll provide a project for you to follow along as we explain everything for you to start rendering geometry using your GPU.

+Also note that DirectX is made by Microsoft and is generally only available on Windows.
+However, `DXVK` was developed to run D3D9 through D3D11 on Linux or Wine on top of Vulkan and would be the only way of developing and using D3D11 on those platforms.

 This initial section will cover creating the actual window, initializing Direct3D11 and getting our very first visuals (which is commonly known as the Hello Triangle)

 ## Project structure